Foods That Prevent Sleeping

-Insulin resistance is some we can actually correct if we don’t snack too frequently.
+Insulin resistance is something we can actually correct if we don’t snack too frequently.

-Every time you eat sugar it triggers insulin, which leads to an excess of insulin spikes that can also create insulin resistance.
-Plus, too much sugar leads to the depletion of potassium, the normal relaxer.
+Every time you eat sugar, it triggers insulin, which leads to an excess of insulin spikes that can also create insulin resistance.
+Plus, having too much sugar leads to the depletion of potassium, the normal relaxer.